 1. We must not only keep up stated times for prayer, but we must pray upon every particular emergency: In every thing by prayer.When any thing burdens our spirits, we must ease our minds by prayer when our affairs are perplexed or distressed, we must seek direction and support.
 2. We must join thanksgiving with our prayers and supplications. . . .
 3. Prayer is the offering up of our desires to God, or making them known to him: Let your requests be made known to God.. . .
 4. The effect of this will be the peace of God keeping our hearts.

-Again, with reference to Philippians 4:6-7, Peter Pett’s Commentary on the Bible declares,
+Again, in reference to Philippians 4:6-7, Peter Pett’s Commentary on the Bible declares,

 Worship and gratitude were not to be forgotten or sidelined, and would aid their supplication and increase their rejoicing.
 And the implication was that as they made their requests known to God, and worshipped and expressed their gratitude, they could be sure that He would hear them and respond.